mobb/ucsb_metabase_documentation/background/forks/README.md

 Directory will hold history of forks between versions

-A fork is a copy of a repository which allows you to freely experiment without affecting the original project.
+A fork is a copy of a project (e.g., git repository) which allows you to freely experiment without affecting the original project.
 Forks are used to

 - propose changes to someone else's project
 - use someone else's project as a starting point for your own